 You may be required to show proof of immunization to your lab site before you will be permitted to work in a cooperating laboratory or perform your clinical rotation.
-These documents could be kept in your Castle Branch account.
+These documents will be submitted to your Castle Branch account.

 Barton Community College continues to support all students pursuing educational opportunities in the Healthcare industries.
 The recent Federal mandate related to COVID vaccinations is impacting our students.